 Cities are expanding at a rapid rate.
-In the last half a century more than one billion people have been urbanised and experts are predicting that this number is only set to increase.
-As the population expands and an increasing emphasis is put on creating “smart cities”, urban professionals and planning experts are being called upon to ensure that our cities can accommodate their growing populations, as well as implement sustainability and technology initiatives.
+More than one billion people have been urbanised in the last half a century, and experts are predicting that this number is only set to increase.
+As the population expands and an increasing emphasis is put on creating “smart cities”, urban professionals and planning experts are being called upon to ensure that our cities can accommodate their growing populations and implement sustainability and technology initiatives.

-Whether working to improve housing opportunities, fixing transport links or creating ways to make our cities more environmentally friendly.
-As a graduate in Urban Management and Development there are many directions that your urban career could take.
+Whether working to improve housing opportunities, fixing transport links or creating ways to make our cities more environmentally friendly, as a PhD graduate in Urban Development and Governance, there are many directions that your urban career could take.

-Our master’s alumni work in the public, education and private sectors and they include ministers, mayors, NGO specialists, architects, urban planners, lecturers and PhD students.
+Our alumni work in the public, education and private sectors, including ministers, mayors, NGO specialists, architects, urban planners and lecturers.
 Meet our alumni to see how IHS graduates are doing.

-Take your urban knowledge from classroom to boardroom
+Take your urban knowledge from the classroom to the boardroom

 The educational programmes at IHS are designed to equip students with the knowledge and the skills to become competent urban professionals.
-Many of our academic staff are still practicing in the field and their teaching material is made up of their real-life case studies.
-This learning context ensures that our students are experienced in applying theory learnt in the classroom to actual situations, so once they become graduates they have the practical skills that employers are looking for.
+Many of our academic staff are still practising in the field, and their teaching material is made up of their real-life case studies.
+This learning context ensures that our students are experienced in applying theory learnt in the classroom to actual situations.
+Once they become graduates, they have the practical skills that employers are looking for.

 Urban career opportunities in the Netherlands